awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-create-dataset.md

     You can load up to 30 images at a time\.

 1. Choose **Add images**\.
-The images are uploaded, and the dataset is created\.
-You should see the dataset gallery page\.
+The images are uploaded and added to the dataset\.
+You should see the dataset gallery page with your images\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/add-images-from-computer.png)

 1. If you need to add more images, do steps 6\-8 until all of your images are added\.